Guide to Capital Markets Tribunal Proceedings

 If a party or a witness requires an interpreter to translate to or from any language other than French or English, the Registrar and the other parties must be notified at least 30 days before the hearing.

-The Tribunal is not obligated to translate documentary evidence or transcripts.
-Decisions, including reasons and orders, will be issued in the language of the hearing.
+The Tribunal is not obligated to translate documentary evidence, written submissions or transcripts.
+Decisions, including reasons and orders, and Tribunal correspondence will be issued in the language of the hearing.

 What are witness lists and summaries?

-A witness list is a list of witnesses that a party (including Enforcement Staff) intends to call to testify in a proceeding.
+A witness list is a list of witnesses that a party (including the Commission) intends to call to testify in a proceeding.
 A witness summary is a summary of each witness’s anticipated testimony (also known as oral evidence).

-In enforcement proceedings, Enforcement Staff is required to serve and file its witness list and serve (but not file) witness summaries to the respondents first.
+In enforcement proceedings, the Commission is required to serve and file its witness list and serve (but not file) witness summaries to the respondents first.
 Respondents will then serve and file their witness list and serve (but not file) their witness summaries.

 Do I need to call a witness?
 How do I call a witness?